 As always, Da Emma met all expectations, Diva#1 even go to go to the kitchen (thanks Uncle) and meet the famous Chef Emma to take a picture with her.
 Hopefully, one day, her picture will be up on the famous wall of celebrities at Da Emma’s as part of the Divas, but for now, she is happy just having it on her Facebook!

-Tagged: 777 Rue De La Commune, Agnoletti, Always on Thursdays, Bruschetta, Bufala, Burrata, Carpaccio, Chalkboard Menu, Chicken, Cocktails, Da Emma, Da Emma de la Commune, Da Emma Italian, Da Emma Montreal, Da Emma Old Montreal, de la Commune, Eggplant Parmesan, Emma Risa, Fish, Gelato, Gnocchi, Gorgonzola, H3C 1Y5, Italian, Lorenzo Aureli, Marsala, Medaglione, Montreal, Octopus, Old Montreal, Old Port, Pasta, Porcini, Prosciutto, Rabbit, Reservations Needed, Risotto, Roman, Scaloppini, Steak, Tiramisu, Tortellini, Tripe, Tuna, Veal, wine
+Tagged: 777 Rue De La Commune, Agnoletti, Always on Thursdays, Bruschetta, Bufala, Burrata, Carpaccio, Chalkboard Menu, Chicken, Cocktails, Da Emma, Da Emma de la Commune, Da Emma Italian, Da Emma Montreal, Da Emma Old Montreal, de la Commune, Eggplant Parmesan, Emma Risa, Fish, Gelato, Gnocchi, Gorgonzola, H3C 1Y5, Italian, Lorenzo Aureli, Marsala, Medaglione, Montreal, Montreal Restaurant, Octopus, Old Montreal, Old Port, Pasta, Porcini, Prosciutto, Rabbit, Reservations Needed, Risotto, Roman, Scaloppini, Steak, Tiramisu, Tortellini, Tripe, Tuna, Veal, wine